obnam-mirror/obnam2/obnam.md

 The following high-level requirements are not meant to be verifiable in an automated way:

-* _Not done:_ **Easy to install:** available as a Debian package in an APT repository.
+* _Done:_ **Easy to install:** available as a Debian package in an APT repository.
 Other installation packages will also be provided, hopefully.
 * _Not done:_ **Easy to configure:** only need to configure things that are inherently specific to a client, when sensible defaults are